Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Discussion

-Although the present network was trained solely on FDG data, its modular encoder–decoder architecture makes adaptation to other tracers, such as \textsuperscript{18}F‐FET for amino‐acid metabolism, \textsuperscript{18}F‐FMISO for hypoxia imaging and \textsuperscript{11}C‐raclopride for neuroreceptor studies—straightforward.
-Parameter efficient techniques such as adapters and low‐rank (LoRA) fine‐tuning \cite{houlsby2019parameter,hu2022lora} can graft tracer‐specific kinetics onto the existing backbone with only a few thousands training samples.
+Although the present network was trained solely on FDG data, its modular encoder–decoder architecture makes adaptation to other tracers (e.g., [\textsuperscript{18}F]FET, [\textsuperscript{18}F]FMISO) or alternative kinetic structures (e.g., one-tissue or dual-input models) straightforward.
+Parameter efficient techniques such as adapters and low‐rank (LoRA) fine‐tuning \cite{houlsby2019parameter,hu2022lora} can graft tracer‐specific or model-specific kinetics onto the existing backbone with only a few thousands training samples.
 This is yet to be demonstrated but will be investigated in the next stage of this research.

-Several limitations of our study warrant acknowledgment.
-First, the training dataset covered a limited range of noise levels based on eight subjects.
-Acquisition settings with substantially higher noise (e.g., ultra-low-dose protocols, motion corruption) may exceed the model’s learned range, requiring retraining or fine-tuning with synthesized high-noise samples, or prior denoising.
-Second, our framework does not currently model organ-specific delays, i.e., differences in the arrival time of the tracer between organs within the same patient.
-Implementing this extension would require organ-specific AIFs, for example derived from imaging data.
-We acknowledge this as an important direction for future work.
-Finally, reversibility decisions rely on 95\,\% credible intervals.
-More informative visualizations, such as voxel‐wise probability maps for $k_{4}>0$ or clinically weighted thresholds could yield richer insights.
+The selection of the CM was motivated by the specific topological properties of kinetic analysis.
+Unlike high-resolution image generation where the data manifold is highly curved, often necessitating trajectory straightening techniques like Rectified Flow \cite{liu2022flow} or Flow Matching \cite{lipman2022flow}, voxel-wise 1D kinetic estimation involves a topologically simpler manifold where the direct mapping learned by CM is highly effective.
+However, we acknowledge that the field is rapidly evolving.
+Recent innovations such as Improved Mean Flows \cite{geng2025improved} and Continuous-Time Consistency Models \cite{lu2024simplifying} offer enhanced training stability and prediction accuracy.
+Future work will explore extending the current framework with these advanced methods.